Wednesday, November 29, 2023

 "You get someone I'll cut you in."

-"I get someone, I'll show them the stone and I'll give you a piece."
+"I get someone, I'll get the stone from you and I'll give you a piece."
 I had to find new customers.
-Most of my old clients thought I was dead and my new young friends had no interest in diamonds, since their only possessions were their phones and the attached apps.
+Most of my old clients thought I was dead and my new young friends had no interest in diamonds, since their only possessions were their cellphones and the attached apps.
+As for their clothing they wore sacks so they looked like beanie bag furniture.

-Our conversations immediately vectored to Israel's response to the October 7 Hamas attack.
+The conversation with Benjo immediately vectored to Israel's response to the October 7 Hamas attack.
+It had been over a month since Hamas overwhelmed the sleeping IDF in the Negev.

 "I don't want to hear any history.
-There are only three possibilities; occupation of Gaza, genocide, or re-set."
+There are only three possibile outcomes; occupation of Gaza, genocide, or re-set."

 "We have to right to defend Israel."